 Is It Healthy To Eat Cactus?

-There is a range of suggested health benefits associated with eating prickly pear cactus.
-Nopal pads contain large amounts of Vitamin C and E as well as fiber and antioxidants.
+Cactus pads contain large amounts of Vitamin C, E, fiber, and antioxidants.
 They are also high in minerals such as potassium, calcium, and magnesium.
+Nopal juice may help lower blood sugar and cholesterol, thanks to its anti-inflammatory properties.

-Drinking nopal juice may help lower blood sugar and cholesterol.
-Because of the high amounts of vitamins and minerals, the plant has many anti-inflammatory properties.
-Nopales have also been used in traditional medicine, mainly in Mexico, to treat numerous ailments, including live conditions, glaucoma, and fatigue.
+Nopales have also been used in traditional medicine, mainly in Mexico, to treat numerous ailments, including liver conditions, glaucoma, and fatigue.

 Does Fresh Cactus Taste Better Than Canned Cactus?